India briefs China’s top military body about its stance on border issue

 Misri briefed him about India's stance on the border issue in eastern Ladakh.

-Meanwhile Anurag Srivastava, the spokesperson for the Ministry of External Affairs said that both sides agreed on the broad principles of disengagement and based on it some progress had been earlier made.
+Meanwhile, Anurag Srivastava, the spokesperson for the Ministry of External Affairs said that both sides agreed on the broad principles of disengagement and based on it some progress had been earlier made.

 Onus of Galwan clash not on China says Chinese enjoy in embassy magazine